Kolkhis/streamer-mode.nvim/README.md

   -- Use the default paths and keywords in addition to your own.
   use_defaults = true,
   paths = {
-    -- While working in any path or filetype listed here, streamer-mode will -- conceal all keywords in the `keywords` table.
+    -- While working in buffers that match any path or filetype listed here, -- streamer-mode will conceal all keywords in the `keywords` table.
     '*/dotenv/*',
     '*/.env',
     '*.c',